oissevalt/opzione/README.md

 The package provides two basic optional types (containers), `Simple` and `Chained`.

 > [!WARNING]
-> This package's content, API, and behaviour have not yet been stabilized.
+> This package's content, and behaviour have not yet been stabilized.
+Bugs and vulnerabilities may also be present.

 ## Simple

 `Simple` is the basic implementation of optional value.
-However, for pointer types, `Simple` only checks if the pointer it currently stores is `nil`, reporting the optional value is present, even if the stored pointer points to `nil`.
+However, for pointer types, `Simple` only checks if the pointer it currently stores is `nil`.
+Thus, for nested pointers, calling `IsNone` only reflects the nil-ness of the shallowest reference.

 ```go
 package main